Whether you are starting a new company or running an established one, you will probably spend most of your day thinking about how to make it succeed.

 Sometimes we have had specific questions around a rule or law and how it might affect our business, such as when I wanted to bring my wife into the business and pay her a salary.

 Occasionally, it might be a question about cashflow.
-For instance I once asked our accountant for his advice on whether we should invest our excess cash into a business savings account, or withdraw it and pay personal tax on it before investing it into a personal savings account.
+For instance, I once asked our accountant for his advice on whether we should invest our excess cash into a business savings account, or withdraw it and pay personal tax on it before investing it into a personal savings account.

 In some cases, our accountant could answer by email.
 Sometimes they requested a call or meeting.

+Many entrepreneurs and small business owners prefer to do their finances on their own.
 Accounting software has come a long way since the days of Excel spreadsheets.
 Specialized bookkeeping software now exists, including online services such as FreeAgent or Quickbooks.

 Which Accounting Software Is Right For You?